-But the area will be numbed with local anaesthetic beforehand so it should be easily bearable.
+But the area will be well numbed with local anesthetic beforehand, so it should be easily bearable.

-And if you do feel a bit too much pain your physician can give apply some more numbing anaesthetic to the area to make you more comfortable.
+And if you do feel a bit too much pain your physician can give apply some more numbing anesthetic to the area to make you more comfortable.